Timely information can save lives. Aid organisations must recognize that accurate, timely information is a form of disaster response in its own right

 Explained: Random Forest Regressor.
 Its power comes from an interesting strategy of building multiple predictors (decision trees) and averaging their outputs.
 Each tree is built in a slightly different way, using different subsets of historical data, and randomly selecting different variables during the process of building the trees.
 This strategy allows to build a model that can handle multidimensional data well and can estimate importance of each input variable.
 It is a highly configurable method so several experiments were held to select parameters that produce the best results on training data.

 The below chart show the importance of the different features in the dataset.
 The distance to the typhoon path is the most important feature, followed by building materials and weather features.
-The full log of importance can be found here.
+The full log of importance has been made available.

 We had the unique opportunity to test the model in the recent Typhoon.
 We dropped all our other work and got the team to fast track the development of the model and collect and clean the impact data, so that we were able to release a first Priority Index within 24 hours after landfall.
 More than four days later the first official counts of damage of parts of the affected area were released.
 The results where shared with humanitarian organizations, government and through social media.
 We have produced two types of analysis.